reedv/ICS432-HW/hw3/README.txt

 Explain why the above does not fix the “each thread sees each pair in exactly one hashmap” semantic described in the previous section?
 Give a simple scenario that breaks the semantic.

 Answer #2:
-	This implementation does not allow the above semantic because…
+	Uses accessing method while allowing other threads to access from other methods: This implementation does not allow the above semantic because…
 		* suppose thread t1 calls move(src=map1, dst=map2, pair=p)
 		* and suppose that after the 'src.delete.(p)' the cpu context switches to another thread t2.
 		* t2 calls either map1.lookup(p) or map2.lookup(p).
 In either case, t2 will not be able to find p because t1 has yet to finish (p has effectively disappeared).